valeriupredoi/plos_climate_article_review/general_comments.md

 ### General comments

 The article reads well, and is easy to follow, including good illustration and support of statements via figures.
+Structurally, it follows well, and the reader doesn't get lost in a myriad of sections and sub-sections; references are well places when they are needed, as well as pointers to available code on various code-sharing websites; figures are well captioned.

-However, my view is that, even if it describes well the experimental setup and its conditions, the article is somewhat lacking in demonstating that PEEPS is woth using:
+However, my view is that, even if it describes well the experimental setup and its conditions, together with the results (figures and tables), the article needs to demonstrate a bit more how PEEPS, the computational toolthat is the main focus of the article, integrates and relates to other such tools and software packages, available elsewhere.
+I'd suggest this be addressed by adding a subsection where the authors demonstrate that:

-- compared to other tools that perform pattern scaling
+- PEEPS is comparable to other similar tools performing pattern scaling, both in terms of performance and results;
-- compared to running a number of metrics on the actual model (ESM) data (which is clearly much more resource-intensive, but the authors don't tell us by how much, in rough numbers of computing resources)
+- PEEPS offers net performance benefits compared to running a number of metrics on the actual model (ESM) data (which is clearly much more resource-intensive, but the authors don't tell us by how much, in rough numbers of computing resources)

-For this purpose, a more detailed comparison of performance would be nice to have.
-I am aware this is more of a methods paper, than it is a systematic review of metrics/standards/performance paper, but even so, as a reader, I would like to be reassured that PEEPS is a solid tool for my work, and I shouldn't look elsewhere for another tool that does the same type of analysis.
+I am aware this is more of a methods paper, than it is a systematic review of available tools, but even so, as a reader, I would like to be reassured that PEEPS is a solid tool for my work, and I shouldn't look elsewhere for another tool that does the same type of analysis.
+If these comparison results are available elsewhere, then simply referencing that source would be fine.

-Another point - a quick example on how to use the Jupyter notebook (guidelines for a basic used case, not anything too detailed) would be welcome, or, alternatively, a pointer to the technical documentation.
+As a final point, I'd suggest the authors include a quick example on how to use the Jupyter notebook (configuration, guidelines for a basic used case, not anything too detailed) or, alternatively, a pointer to the technical documentation.

+Specific questions and minor suggestions below -

 ### Tech/sci questions